melezhik/sparrow/papers/CI/README.md

-# Continue integration using sparrow tool chain
+# continue integration using sparrow tool chain

 Sparrow is a tool to automate testing infrastructure.
 Automated testing is essential part of continue integration processes as it provides fast feedback